Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Introduction

 Despite their encouraging performance, these approaches encounter significant practical limitations, particularly regarding computational efficiency and economic feasibility.
 The high computational demands of LLMs make their direct deployment for online CTR prediction largely impractical, as they introduce considerable inference latency that violates real-time serving requirements.
 Although the second paradigm alleviates inference latency by retaining conventional CTR models for online serving, it still suffers prohibitive training costs.
 Specifically, these methods typically operate at the instance level \cite{li2023ctrl,sun2024large, lin2024clickprompt} or the user/item level \cite{xi2024towards, wang2024cela, qiu2024ease}, requiring LLMs to process detailed textual descriptions for large-scale data instances or user/item entities.
-Empirically, we find that existing LLM-enhanced CTR methods (\eg KAR\cite{xi2024towards}, LLM-CF\cite{sun2024large}, CTRL\cite{li2023ctrl} and EASE \cite{qiu2024ease}) require over 290 times (on average) more computation time than baseline models on typical Amazon Video Games and MovieLens-1M datasets with millions of interactions (Figure~\ref{fig:expxx} and Appendix~\ref{sec:appendix-experiments-time-complexity}).
-This computational burden becomes even more pronounced when scaling to industrial settings involving billions of instances.
-These challenges naturally motivate a critical research question: \emph{How can we leverage LLMs to enhance CTR models in a more efficient and cost-effective manner?}
+Empirically, we find that existing LLM-enhanced CTR methods (\eg KAR\cite{xi2024towards}, LLM-CF\cite{sun2024large}, CTRL\cite{li2023ctrl} and EASE \cite{qiu2024ease}) require over 290 times (on average) more computation time than baseline models on typical Amazon Video Games and MovieLens-1M datasets with millions of interactions (\cf Figure~\ref{fig:motivation_empirical}).
+These challenges naturally motivate a critical research question: \textbf{\emph{How can we leverage LLMs to enhance CTR models in a more efficient and cost-effective manner?}}